 Did your loved one break a bone in a nursing home?
-Did your loved one suffer a fractured wrist, hip, foot or ankle?
-Broken bones may be a sign of nursing home neglect or abuse.
+Did your loved one suffer a fractured wrist, hip, foot, or ankle?
+Bone fractures may be a sign of nursing home neglect or abuse.

 Meet Our Nursing Home Negligence Lawyers.